-A Curriculum Vitae, or CV, is a cumulative record of professional achievements, academic preparation, and qualifications in your discipline.
+The Curriculum Vitae, or CV, is a cumulative record of professional achievements, academic preparation, and qualifications in your discipline.
 It primarily focuses on research and teaching, as well as papers, presentations, awards, and professional contributions.
-Your CV is one of the most important parts of an application for academic jobs, it can be organized to highlight specific skills, or your understanding of the needs of a particular position institution or organization.
-We’ve developed the following guide for developing and producing your CV.
+Your CV is one of the most important parts of an application for academic jobs, and it should be organized to highlight specific skills and your understanding of the needs of the particular position institution or organization to which you are applying.

 Developing a CV

 A CV is a multi-purpose, perpetually unfinished document.
-Since a CV is a cumulative record of your academic accomplishments and it’s used for a variety of purposes, it’s always evolving – you’ll create new categories and add recent accomplishments; there is never a final version.
+Since a CV is a cumulative record of your academic accomplishments and it’s used for a variety of purposes, it is always evolving along with you, as you add new activities and accomplishments to your dossier; there is never a final version.

 Uses for the CV

-While the CV is an essential academic job search document, it also has many uses beyond the faculty job search.
-A CV may also be used for:
+While the CV is an essential academic job search document, it also has many applications beyond the faculty job search.
+It will also commonly required for: